Health Bridge

 Step 1 - Install your App

-Based on your test setup, you can either install the app on a physical device via TestFlight or iOS Binary or build the app locally in Xcode.
+Based on your test setup, you can install the app on a physical device via TestFlight or iOS Binary.
 If you install the app using TestFlight or iOS Binary the app will come fully built including the necessary capabilities.

 Xcode App with HealthKit capability